The top 15 bagel sandwiches in Toronto

 Bagel sandwiches are a daytime necessity in Toronto, and aren't half bad for dinner sometimes, either.
-The classics would have to be lox and schmear or bacon egg and cheese, but there's no limit to what you can get on a bagel in this town.
+The classics would have to be lox and a schmear or bacon, egg and cheese, but there's no limit to what you can get on a bagel in this city.

 Here are my picks for the top bagel sandwiches in Toronto.

 This Annex spot is a source for Jewish delicacies.
 They are king when it comes to bagel sandwiches, with multiple high-end options for smoked fish.

 Get rainbow bagel sandwiches at over 10 GTA locations of this tasty bagel chain.
 If the colourful bagels don't do it for you, don't fret - they carry all the classics, too.

 Roncesvalles Village has this little bagel corner owned by the maker of Penny Candy jam, with a butcher paper menu of rotating bagel sandwiches, including vegan options.

 The beloved Jewish restaurant in North York has been in business for over 100 years.
 Among their massive menu are a number of bagel sandwiches.
 Complete the meal with a pea soup.

 Salmon is actually cold-smoked in house at this minimalist St. Clair West cafe, served on bagels with your choice of schmear and veggies.

 This Wilson Avenue place serves the biggest, puffiest bagel sandwiches around, coated in crunchy seeds.

 This Danforth spot bakes their own Montreal style bagels in real wood-burning ovens throughout the day for the foundation of their sandwiches.